Limited time offers on 2026 self-guided walking and cycling adventures – learn more here

-A slice of paradise: walking trails of Lake Como
+A slice of paradise: Emily walks the trails of Lake Como

-A slice of paradise: walking trails of Lake Como
+A slice of paradise: Emily walks the trails of Lake Como

 Day 1

-After all the build-up and the fantastic busyness of our big day, we were eager to escape on a quick trip to Italy’s prettiest lake.
-Starting with an early arrival into Milan’s Malpensa airport, we caught the train to the town of Como, enjoyed lunch here and then chose to take the open top ferry to Lenno, our idyllic base for this holiday, half way up the lake’s west shore.
+After all the build-up and the busyness of our big day, we were eager to escape on a quick trip to Italy’s prettiest lake.
+Starting with an early arrival into Milan’s Malpensa airport, we caught the train to the town of Como which was really straightforward and enjoyed a gorgeous lunch before taking the open-top ferry to the small town of Lenno, halfway up the lake’s west shore, our central location for this holiday.

-The journey was really simple and we took everything at our own pace, having had an early start to the day.
-The town of Como is naturally busy as it is the main transport hub for the lake but we were happy to enjoy an ice cream and watch life pass us by waiting for the ferry, with the backdrop of towering mountains and the glistening lake beyond.
-Waiting for the ferry was also a good opportunity to familiarise ourselves with ferry timetables and plan when to use our pre-arranged ferry vouchers for the days ahead.
+The journey was really simple, and we took everything at our own pace, having had an early start to the day.
+The town of Como is naturally busy as it is the main transport hub for the lake, but we were happy to enjoy an ice cream and watch life pass us by while waiting for the ferry.
+With the backdrop of towering mountains and the glistening lake beyond, waiting for the ferry was also a good opportunity to familiarise ourselves with the timetables and plan when to use our pre-arranged ferry vouchers for the days ahead.

 Day 2